With Thanksgiving day coming up, how to cook a turkey is one of the most important parts of the meal!

 Then just cut it into slices and serve it with your favorite sides.

-Here is our favorite recipe to cook a turkey in an instant pot: Instant Pot Turkey Breast
+Our favorite recipe to cook a turkey in an instant pot: Instant Pot Turkey Breast

 How to cook a turkey in an Air Fryer: